 At any time during your service you may enroll in City Year’s health coverage plan for AmeriCorps members.
 There is no cost to you to enroll in this health coverage plan, which provides you with basic preventative and routine coverage and is fully compliant with Affordable Care Act requirements.

 Many members remain on their parent/guardian’s insurance plan while serving, which may be an option for you.
-We encourage you to check with that provider network to ensure there are doctors and services in the Boston area which are covered by that plan.
+We encourage you to check with that provider network to ensure there are doctors and services in the Greater Boston area which are covered by that plan.

 Employee assistance program

 Members facing a personal or work-related issue have access to free and confidential support from licensed consultants and counselors.
 This benefit is provided to enhance the well-being of City Year members and address any concerns that are a barrier to your health and well-being.
 EAP’s phone number and website will be provided to you via email in August.